dtaht/blog-cerowrt/content/post/selective_unprotect.md

 The traffic-indication virtual bitmap, maintained by the AP that generates a TIM, consists of 2008 bits, and is organized into 251 octets such that bit number N (0 ≤ N ≤ 2007) in the bitmap corresponds to bit number ( N mod 8) in octet number N / where the low-order bit of each octet is bit number 0, and the high order bit is bit number 7.
 Each bit in the traffic-indication virtual bitmap corresponds to traffic buffered for a specific STA within the BSS that the AP is prepared to deliver at the time the Beacon frame is transmitted.
 Bit number N is 0 if there are no directed frames buffered for the STA whose Association ID is N .
 If any directed frames for that STA are buffered and the AP is prepared to deliver them, bit number N in the traffic- indication virtual bitmap is 1.
 A PC may decline to set bits in the TIM for CF-Pollable STAs it does not intend to poll (see 11.2.1.6)

-## Last packets first There's another (crazier) alternative, which I call "last packets first".
+## Last packets first

+There's another (crazier) alternative, which I call "last packets first".
 The above approach has head of line blocking, and I suspect we'll see a lot more tail loss than head loss in future wireless networks.
 It's the nature of the beast - the more airtime you use, the more likelihood someone else is going to mess up your transmission.
 Say you have 4 packets in flow A, 8 in flow B, 1 in flow C, and 2 in D.  You could ship A4,B8,C1,D2 first in the aggregate, and only protect those for the retransmit phase.
 TCP acks arriving out of order don't hurt, they just get ignored. (mostly).
 TCP data arriving out of order will be compensated for by most modern TCPS.
 Bittorrent doesn't care at all.
 It will mess up voip if multiple packets get in an aggregate (unlikely), but video in most videoconferencing protocols should recover just fine.

 But: Ghu help you if you have TWO routers actually acting this way.
 I'm really tempted to do this experiment just because I don't know of any good way to simulate what would happen!

+More notes:

 TPC Report availability?

-mean
-data
-rate,
-the
-peak
-data
-rate,
-and
-the
-burst
-size
-are
-the
-parameters
-of
-the
-token
-bucket
-model,
-which
-provides
-standard
-terminology
-for
-describing
-the
-behavior
-of
-a
-traffic
-source.
-The
-token
-bucket
-model
-is
-described
-in
-IETF
-RFC
-2212-1997
-[B19]
-,
-IETF RFC 2215-1997
-[B20]
-, and
-IETF RFC 3290-2002
-[B24]
-.
+The spec seems to require something like htb actually in the device driver to regulate access to the vi and vo queues:

+mean data rate, the peak data rate, and the burst size are the parameters of the token bucket model, which provides standard terminology for describing the behavior of a traffic source.
+The token bucket model is described in IETF RFC 2212-1997 [B19] , IETF RFC 2215-1997 [B20] , and IETF RFC 3290-2002 [B24] .

 9.1

 The QoS AP announces the EDCA parameters in selected Beacon frames and in all Probe Response and (Re)Association Response frames by the inclusion of the EDCA Parameter Set information element.
 If no such element is received, the STAs shall use the default values for the parameters.
 "The management frames shall be sent using the access category AC_VO without being restricted by admission control procedures."

 The AP may use a different set of EDCA parameters than it advertises to the STAs in its BSS.